-- When you arrive, a technologist will prepare you for your scan.
-An IV line will be placed in your arm.
-Small patches called electrodes will be attached to your chest.
-These will monitor your heartbeat during your electrocardiogram (ECG) test. - You will be asked to sign a consent form that allows us to give you a stress test. - You will be injected with a small amount of tracer through your IV.
-The tracer will travel through your veins and allow us to see pictures of your heart.
-It is very rare to have allergic reactions to this tracer. - The PET/CT scanner will take pictures of your heart for 10 minutes.
+- When you arrive a technologist will prepare you for your scan. - If you were assigned female at birth: Before the scan begins, tell the technologist if there is any chance you could be pregnant. - We will: - Place an IV line in your arm. - Attach small patches called electrodes to your chest.
+These will monitor your heart during your electrocardiogram (ECG) test. - Ask you to sign a consent form that allows us to give you a stress test. - We will then inject a small amount of tracer through your IV.
+It is very rare to have allergic reactions to this tracer. - The PET/CT camera will take pictures of your heart for about 10 minutes.
 These images will show us the blood supply to your heart when you are at rest.
-After these images are taken, you will do the stress portion of the study. - You will be given a medicine that increases blood flow to your heart.
-A nurse practitioner or doctor will monitor you during this time. - After you receive this medicine, a second small dose of tracer will be injected through your IV.
+After these images are taken, you will do the stress portion of the study.

+- We will give you a medicine that increases blood flow to your heart.
+A nurse practitioner or doctor will monitor you during this time. - After you receive this medicine, we will inject a second small dose of tracer through your IV.
 This allows us to take pictures of your heart when all of your blood vessels are fully relaxed.
 Taking these pictures will take another 10 minutes.